|

 - If you use the USE-INDEX option, in the

-, the AVM uses the index you name in that option.- For each index in the table, the ABL compiler looks at each index component in turn and counts the number of active equality, range, and sort matches.
+record-phrase, the AVM uses the index you name in that option.- For each index in the table, the ABL compiler looks at each index component in turn and counts the number of active equality, range, and sort matches.
 ABL ignores the counts for any components of an index that occur after a component that has no active equality match.
 ABL compares the results of this count and selects the best index.
 ABL uses the following order to determine the better of any two indexes:

 - If one index is unique and all of its components are involved in active equality matches and the other index is not unique, or if not all of its components are involved in active equality matches, ABL chooses the former of the two.